-This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps Blade Motor Cycles Limited has taken to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.
-It constitutes our slavery and human trafficking statement for the 2018 financial year.
-This statement also applies to Blade Motor Cycle Holdings Limited.
+This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps the Heritage Automotive Group of companies has taken to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.
+It constitutes our slavery and human trafficking statement for the 2019 financial year.
+This statement applies to;

 We recognise the suffering which modern slavery and human trafficking causes.
 In an increasingly global marketplace, we recognise that all businesses have a responsibility to understand whether modern slavery and human trafficking is taking place within their supply chains and this is a responsibility we take seriously.

-Blade Motor Cycles operate from a number of locations across the South West of England with a head office based in Cheltenham.
+Heritage Automotive Group operate from a number of locations across the South West of England with a head office based in Salisbury.

 Corporate social responsibility is an intrinsic part of our culture and we aim to make a lasting and positive impact on the communities in which we live and work.
 We expect the same from our suppliers and business partners.